 Dry needling is a relatively new treatment option and differs from acupuncture in many ways.
 Dry needling is used to treat muscle trigger points and dysfunction based on western medicine.
 Acupuncture is holistic and based on eastern medicine and thought.

-At EmergeOrtho: Blue Ridge Division Physical Therapy, we have therapists who are certified in intramuscular dry needling.
+At EmergeOrtho: Blue Ridge Region Physical Therapy, we have therapists who are certified in intramuscular dry needling.